 Can You Afford To Invest in Healthy Dog Food?

-While this will help ensure that your dog has access to all the essential vitamins and minerals they need for good health and emotional stability, make sure you are financially able to support this before you gift your family a pet (dog).
+While this will help ensure that your dog has access to all the essential vitamins and minerals they need for good health and emotional stability, ensure you can financially support this before you gift your family a pet (dog).

 A New Pet For Your Family + What About The Kids?